-The core mission of PRCS is to foster a strong culture of compliance throughout LADWP's Power System and ensure that LADWP remains compliant with all reliability-related and legislative-mandated standards and regulations.
-Weekly meetings are hosted by RSCG to inform LADWP management of all federal, state, and city regulatory updates.
+Another key group within LADWP's PTPRI is the Power System Regulatory Compliance group (RSCG).
+The core mission of RSCG is to foster a strong culture of compliance throughout LADWP's Power System and ensure that LADWP remains compliant with all reliability-related and legislative-mandated standards and regulations.
+Weekly meetings are hosted by RSCG to inform LADWP management of all federal, state, and local regulatory updates.

-With respect to this Plan, PRCS' role includes, but is not limited to, the following:
+With respect to this Plan, RSCG's role includes, but is not limited to, the following:

-• Monitor regulations related to local publicly owned electric utilities' Wildfire Mitigation Plans

-- Ensure compliance with sections of California Law and regulations as they relate to local publicly owned utilities' Wildfire Mitigation Plan - Coordinate with LADWP stakeholders to incorporate relevant information into the Plan
+- Monitor legislations, regulations, and industry standards related to publicly owned electric utilities' Wildfire Mitigation Plans - Asses compliance with applicable rules and regulations as they relate to local publicly owned utilities' Wildfire Mitigation Plan - Coordinate with LADWP stakeholders to incorporate relevant information into the Plan

-Although PRCS is not a part of the Plan's implementation, PRCS will continue to provide awareness of relevant activities that may impact the Plan and will coordinate annual updates to the Plan.
+Although RSCG is not a part of the Plan's implementation, RSCG will continue to provide awareness of relevant activities that may impact the Plan and will coordinate annual updates to the Plan.

-2.12.
+2.10.
 LADWP WATER SYSTEM